 Where to go, what to see

-The world’s tallest tower is hard to miss, standing 828m high, it dominates Dubai’s skyline.
+The Burj Khalifa (the world’s tallest tower) is hard to miss, standing 828m high, it dominates Dubai’s skyline.
 The view from the observation deck (on level 124!) is breath-taking, and if you want to go even higher then visit the luxurious ‘At The Top SKY’ lounge (on the 148th floor).
-If you want to stay the night, the Armani Hotel is on floors 38 and 39 or for fine dinning go to floor 122 for the At.mosphere restaurant.
+If you want to stay the night, the Armani Hotel is on floors 38 and 39 or for fine dining go to floor 122 for the At.mosphere restaurant.

 To experience the best of shopping, visit The Dubai Mall.
 With over 1,200 shops, 150 restaurants, an indoor theme park, a huge indoor waterfall, an ice rink and the Dubai Aquarium and Underwater Zoo, you’ll need more than a whole day to appreciate it all.